3Edges/3edges-dev/terraform/aws/README.md

 ## Modify the Backend Configuration

-Updat the `backend.tf` file with your S3 bucket details
+Update the `backend.tf` file with your S3 bucket details

 ```
 3edges-deployments/terraform/aws/backend.tf